 Do I have an FLDF case?
 What is a “case”?

 By “case” for FLDF purposes, we mean “issue,” “concern,” or “controversy” — any situation you suspect may represent a threat to your rights as faculty to freedom of expression and association and/or academic freedom.
-Other rights — such rights to due process, legal equality, religious liberty, and sanctity of conscience — also are protected, and though outside FLDF’s mandate, may still be the subject of help from other FIRE programs (see this Case Submission FAQ for more information).
+Other rights — such as rights to due process, legal equality, religious liberty, and sanctity of conscience — also are protected, and though outside FLDF’s mandate, may still be the subject of help from other FIRE programs (see this Case Submission FAQ for more information).

 What kinds of cases fall within FLDF?